 My continuing education summoned me at that time to apply to the University of Alberta, where I went on to achieve a Degree in Management and Economics.
 I moved to Camrose on August 30th of 2009, where I stayed for the following 4 years.
 Talk about culture shock - the first snowfall, though beautiful, literally kicked my butt.
 It was at this time that I discovered the cushion and warmth of hockey goalie pants; I singlehandedly turned this piece of sporting equipment into a fashion staple, both on and off the ice.

-Since moving to Canada, I have come to fully appreciate that it is our differences that make us stronger, together.
-I love that here at home, in Edmonton, I can share my love of playing and watching Soccer (football for my non-north American readers), while conversing in English, my native tongue Twi and even “standard” French (after a couple of glasses of Bordeaux).
-I’m always pushing myself outside of my comfort zone and I try to learn two new things a year; this year I’m working on salsa dancing and consistent meditating.
-I also have a beautiful and charming 4-year-old daughter, Athena, who speaks better Russian than she does English; her linguistic affiliation has made disciplining a lot more challenging!
+Since moving to Canada, I have come to fully appreciate that our differences make us stronger together.
+I love that here, in Edmonton, I can share my love of playing and watching Soccer (football for my non-north American readers) while conversing in English, Twi (my native tongue) and even "standard" French (after a couple of glasses of Bordeaux).
+I'm always pushing myself outside of my comfort zone, and I try to learn two new things a year; this year, I'm working on salsa dancing and consistently meditating.
+I also have a beautiful and charming 4-year-old daughter, Athena, who speaks better Russian than English; her linguistic affiliation has made disciplining a lot more challenging!

 If you could have dinner with anyone, dead or alive, who would it be?

 -Joel Robuchon.
 The mere fact that he is the most decorated Michelin Star Chef seemed like the most obvious choice for me.